khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 * Default encrytiokn
   * SSE-S3
   * KMS
+### S3_IA_OneZone
+- Amazon S3 Standard-IA is for data that is accessed less frequently but requires rapid access when needed.
+Amazon S3 Standard-IA offers high durability, high throughput, and low latency of Amazon S3 Standard, with a low per GB storage price and per GB retrieval fee.
+This combination of low cost and high performance makes S3 Standard-IA ideal for long-term storage, backups, and as a data store for disaster recovery files.
+The minimum storage duration charge is 30 days.

+- Amazon S3 One Zone-IA is for data that is accessed less frequently but requires rapid access when needed.
+Unlike other S3 Storage Classes which store data in a minimum of three Availability Zones (AZs), S3 One Zone-IA stores data in a single AZ and costs 20% less than S3 Standard-IA.
+The minimum storage duration charge is 30 days.

 ### S3_Object_Lock
 ![](https://assets-pt.media.datacumulus.com/aws-saa-pt/assets/pt3-q64-i1.jpg)
 - Amazon S3 Object Lock is an Amazon S3 feature that allows you to store objects using a write once, read many (WORM) model.
 You can use WORM protection for scenarios where it is imperative that data is not changed or deleted after it has been written.
 Whether your business has a requirement to satisfy compliance regulations in the financial or healthcare sector, or you simply want to capture a golden copy of business records for later auditing and reconciliation, Amazon S3 Object Lock is the right tool for you.
 Object Lock can help prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely.